Afudu/P7_OpenClassroom/README.md

 # Abstract
-This project consists of designing for a client, AlgoInvest&Trade, an algorithm that will maximize their clients’ profits after two years of investment, an algorithm capable of by trying out all the different combinations of shares that fit their constraints, and choose the most profit-yielding shares to buy.
+This project consists of designing for a client, AlgoInvest&Trade, an algorithm that will maximize their clients’ profits after two years of investment, an algorithm capable of trying out all the different combinations of shares that fit their constraints, and choose the most profit-yielding shares to buy.

 # Requirement